Present Progressive

 The Present progressive tense stresses emphasis on:

-1. something or activity that is happening right now.
-In English, now can mean this period, today, this month, this season, this century, etc.
+In English, now can mean this period, today, this month, this season, this century, etc. The following are practical examples:

 • The factory guards are working on the night shift.